Bring Your Stories to Life!

 But mostly we are about FUN!
 What could be more fun than making a movie with friends?!
 Be sure to check out our SHOWCASE of student films to see what kids as young as six can create, and get a sneak peek into how our programs work with behind-the-scenes videos of our moviemaking programs!More About Us

-•SCHOOLS!
-Use our digital storytelling programs to bring more STEAM into the classroom!
+•TEACHERS!
+Use our lesson plans to bring more STEAM into your classroom!

 •NEW!
 Boy Scouts and Girl Scouts/Cadettes can earn movimaking merit badges!
 Schedule a private session for your troop!